arghasen/treeprint/README.md

-treeprint - print ascii tree
+# treeprint `print ascii tree structure`

-OVERVIEW

-HISTORY
-Tree print was orginally written during the Data Structure Programming of Trees.
+Written while learing about ADT Trees and Graphs!
+It was so boring to see the tree with the list so made the tree printer.

+It doesn't since it was not originally written for linux. lets hope i do port it some where in the future.